glawlor/gae-gitkit/README.md

 gae-gitkit
 ==========

-Google Identity Toolkit on App Engine / Python
+Google Identity Toolkit on App Engine for Python

+This is a bare-bones example app of using Gitkit with App Engine for Python.

+David Underhill's gae-sessions is used to manage sessions seemlessly behind a User model that mimics App Engine's own user api.